 We encourage students to seek help from the Associate Dean for Admissions and Student Affairs, or Assistant Dean for Student Affairs, their advisor, or other campus resources before they find themselves in academic difficulty.
 Medical school is challenging, so it is the rule, rather than the exception, to need help at some time.
 Anxiety, marital or family problems, depression or academic difficulty can affect the best of students.
 Assistance with these problems can be sought from students’ advisor, or

-- Jeffrey W. Hill, M.D., Associate Dean for Admissions and Student Affairs
+- Wendy Grant, MD, Associate Dean for Student Affairs

-- Wendy Grant, M.D., Assistant Dean for Student Affairs
+- Alan Erickson, MD, Assistant Dean for Student Affairs

 M3 & M4 students will be expected to select a clinical curriculum advisor from the clinical faculty.
 This could be the same advisor who served in years one and two, if this individual was a clinician.
 It is anticipated that the advisor selected at the mid portion of the junior year will, for many students, represent an individual in the field of the students' residency training interest.
 The student will meet with the advisor to plan the M4 year.
 Students can change advisors according to their career interests.
 Final grades from each rotation will be sent to the student, but not the advisor, unless the student demonstrated Marginal Pass or Failing performance.